SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 "Oh, hey Discord.
 What's up?", says Rainbow Dash.

 "Well, the sky of course!
-Of all ponies I thought you would know.", Discord laughs smugly.
+Of all ponies I thought you would know."
+Discord laughs smugly.
 Rainbow audibly groans.

 Discord sighs, "Okay, fine.
 I have a crush on Fluttershy, and I don't know what to do about it.
 I asked Twilight, and she said I should read a book.
 I asked Rarity, and she said I should bring her on a date.
 Pinkie Pie said I should get her a gift.
 What do you think I should do, Rainbow?"